Sean1510/ShareSheet2OCI/README.md

     Click Create Pre-Authenticated Request.

-    Name: Give your project a memorable identity.
+    **Name**: Give your project a memorable identity.
 In the screenshot below, I used "PAR-Uploader-iOS," but feel free to use the default name provided by OCI if you prefer.

-    Pre-Authenticated Request Target:

-    Access Type: Select Permit object writes (PUT).

-    Object Name: Leave empty and check Allow any object with the prefix.

-    Prefix: Enter uploads/ (or a custom path).

-    Set an expiration time (e.g., 1 year).
+    **Pre-Authenticated Request Target**: Here, I keep the default 'Bucket'.

+    **Access Type**: Default radio-button 'Permit object reads' is checked.
+Here I changed to 'Permit object reads and writes'.

+    **Enable Object Listing**: Default the check box is unchecked.
+I ticked it.

+    **xpiration**: Based on your own needs.
+Here, I set to Dec 31, 9999.

-    Click Create and Copy the PAR URL (e.g., https://namespace.compat.objectstorage.region.oraclecloud.com/n/namespace/b/bucket/o/uploads/).
+    Click Create and Copy the PAR URL.

     ![image](https://github.com/user-attachments/assets/c2ae7462-58fd-4422-8c7c-9fa06709d520)